Loki-Astari/ThorsSerializer/README.md

 # HomeBrew

-Can be installed via brew on Moc and Linux
+Can be installed via brew on Mac and Linux

 https://formulae.brew.sh/formula/thors-serializer